-Between the base and the turret, I adhered them because there was no gap which was not good looking.
+Between the base and the turret, I adhered to them because no gap was not good-looking.
 If I try to forcibly move it, may be able to come off the railings from the turret, I think that the turret will not be touched after completion.

-There are no bow and stern flag poles of metal parts, I used a brass wire.
+There are no bow and stern flag poles of metal parts, I used brass wire.
 And since I lost the chrysanthemum emblem of the bow, I made it myself from the plastic runner.
-Really, only the loss of parts is a feeling of self-hatred.
+Only the loss of parts is a feeling of self-hatred.

 Once I make it by struggling, the shape of the ship feels stuck in my mind.
-More than just looking at the photos, the experience of the model work impresses me the shape of the Kongo type battleship.
+More than just looking at the photos, the experience of the model work impresses me with the shape of the Kongo-type battleship.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.